hytechclub/web-102/Week02/README.md

 ## Formative Assessment: Kahoot
 Facilitate the [Kahoot](https://create.kahoot.it/share/4a6c1a18-b5cc-4a58-945f-4774fa9187e2) that covers the content from the lectures.

-## Self-Paced Exercise: Questions
+## Self-Paced Work: Questions Exercise
-The students can practice the concepts from the lesson by following the [Self-Paced Exercise](SelfPacedExercise.md) instructions; they will build a simple website that asks the user some questions, and then displays the answers.
+The students can practice the concepts from the lesson by following the [Self-Paced Work](SelfPacedWork.md) instructions; they will build a simple website that asks the user some questions, and then displays the answers.
+There is also a [solution for the basic self-paced work](SelfPacedWorkComplete.js).

-Some additional are also included within the instructions.
+Some additional challenges are also included within the instructions.
+There are also [solutions for the challenges](ChallengesComplete.js).

 ## Agenda